gapasquantonio/teste/Refactoring.md

-- Removed the unnecessary `let declaration for candidate` since it can be declared with const and reassigned later.
-Also,by using the ternary operator notation, It makes the code looks shortens and more concise.
+- by using the ternary operator notation for the let candidate, It makes the code looks shortens and more concise.
 - Removed the redundant JSON.stringify call if the candidate is already a string.
 - Reduced nesting whenever possible by using early returns.
 - Combined the two cases where we assigned a value for candidate into a single statement.
 If that resolution, we avoid code duplication and further simplify the logic.